 The Self-Strengthening Movement was a push to modernise China, particularly in the fields of industry and defence, in the latter half of the 19th century.
-It made some significant improvements but most historians argue that its gains were outweighed by its failures and lost opportunities.
+It aimed to protect China and the Qing regime by adopting and utilising Western technologies.
+The movement made some significant improvements but most historians suggest its gains were outweighed by its failures and lost opportunities.

 Foreign imperialism in China, its defeat in the Second Opium War (1860), the humiliating Treaty of Tientsin and the Taiping Rebellion (1850-1864) all exposed the Qing dynasty’s military and technological backwardness, particularly in comparison to European nations.
 These disasters triggered the rise of the Self-Strengthening Movement.